Glenn Close

-Glenn Close (born March 19, 1947) is an American actress.
-In a career spanning over five decades on screen and stage, she has received numerous accolades, including three Primetime Emmy Awards, three Tony Awards and three Golden Globe Awards, in addition to nominations for eight Academy Awards, two BAFTA Awards, and three Grammy Awards.
-(Note: Tied with Peter O'Toole, Close holds the record as the most nominated actor without a win at the Oscars.)
+Glenn Close (born March 19, 1947) is an American actress and singer.
+In a career spanning five decades on screen and stage, she has received numerous accolades, including three Primetime Emmy Awards, three Tony Awards and three Golden Globe Awards, in addition to nominations for eight Academy Awards, (Note: Tied with Peter O'Toole, Close holds the record as the most nominated actor without a win at the Oscars.) three Grammy Awards, two British Academy Film Awards, and a Laurence Olivier Award.
 She was named by Time as one of the 100 most influential people in the world in 2019.

-Close received eight Academy Award nominations for playing a feminist mother in The World According to Garp (1982), a baby boomer in The Big Chill (1983), a love interest in The Natural (1984), a psychotic ex-lover in Fatal Attraction (1987), a cunning aristocrat in Dangerous Liaisons (1988), an English butler in Albert Nobbs (2011), a troubled wife in The Wife (2017), and an eccentric grandmother in Hillbilly Elegy (2020).
-As of 2025, she shares the record for the most Oscar nominations for acting without a win with Peter O'Toole.

-Her other films include Reversal of Fortune (1990), The Paper (1994), Mars Attacks!
-(1996), Air Force One (1997), and Guardians of the Galaxy (2014).
-Close also portrayed Cruella de Vil in 101 Dalmatians (1996) and its 2000 sequel, and voiced Kala in Tarzan (1999).

-In television, Close received her first Primetime Emmy Award nomination for her role in the ABC film Something About Amelia (1984) and later won threeOutstanding Lead Actress in a Limited Series or Movie for portraying Margarethe Cammermeyer in the NBC film Serving in Silence (1995) and Outstanding Lead Actress in a Drama Series twice consecutively for playing Patty Hewes in Damages (2007–2012).
+She has been honoured with the Academy Honorary Award in 2026.

-On stage, Close made her Broadway debut in the play Love for Love (1974).
-She later won three Tony Awards, two for Best Actress in a Play for her roles in the plays The Real Thing (1983) and Death and the Maiden (1992), and one for Best Actress in a Musical, the musical Sunset Boulevard (1995).
-She was Tony-nominated for Barnum (1980).
-She returned to the Broadway stage in a 2014 revival of A Delicate Balance.
-In 2016 she returned to Sunset Boulevard on the West End stage earning a Laurence Olivier Award for Best Actress in a Musical nomination.
+Close gained early recognition for her work on the stage, with her Broadway debut in the play Love for Love (1974), before going on to win three Tony Awards, two for Best Actress in a Play for her roles in the plays The Real Thing (1983) and Death and the Maiden (1992), and one for Best Actress in a Musical, the musical Sunset Boulevard (1995).
+She received her first Academy Award nomination for her film debut in The World According to Garp (1982), and her first Emmy nomination in 1984 for the television film Something About Amelia.
+Close's career further progressed throughout the 1980s and 1990s with a number of acclaimed film performances, including The Big Chill (1983), The Natural (1984), Fatal Attraction (1987), Dangerous Liaisons (1988), Reversal of Fortune (1990), The Paper (1994), Mars Attacks!
+(1996), and Air Force One (1997).
+During this period, she also portrayed Cruella de Vil in 101 Dalmatians (1996) and its 2000 sequel 102 Dalmatians, and voiced Kala in Tarzan (1999).

+Close won the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie for her portrayal of Colonel Margarethe Cammermeyer in Serving in Silence: The Margarethe Cammermeyer Story (1995), followed by two consecutive Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series for playing Patty Hewes in Damages (2007–2012).
+In film, Close gained continued recognition in the 21st century for her roles in Albert Nobbs (2011), The Wife (2017), Hillbilly Elegy (2020), and Wake Up Dead Man (2025).

 Close is the president of Trillium Productions and co-founder of the website FetchDog.
 She has made political donations in support of Democratic politicians and is vocal on issues such as women's rights, same-sex marriage, and mental health.
 Married three times, she has one daughter, Annie Starke, from her relationship with producer John Starke.